raykallen/aiq-research-assistant/docs/get-started/get-started-helm.md

 The following configuration values have appropriate defaults, but may require updates depending on your Kubernetes provider or desired deployment.

 - In the section `config`, update:
-  - [ ] `instruct_model_name`: the model to use for general purpose Q&A, default is meta/llama-3.3-70b-instruct
+  - [ ] `instruct_model_name`: the model to use for general purpose Q&A, default is `meta/llama-3.3-70b-instruct`
   - [ ] `nemotron_model_name`: the model to use for reasoning, default is `nvidia/llama-3.3-nemotron-super-49b-v1`
   - [ ] `nemotron_base_url`: the base url for the nemotron model, default is to use a RAG deployment local NIM
   - [ ] `nemotron_api_key`: the api key for the nemotron model, not needed if using a local NIM
   - [ ] `rag_ingest_url`: the full address to the RAG ingest-server, default is to use the RAG local service address
   - [ ] `rag_url`: the full address to the rag-server,  default is to use the RAG local service address

-- In the nginx configuration section, the following values are used to direct traffic to the AI research assistant backend and RAG backend.
+- In the nginx configuration section, the following values are used to direct traffic to the AI-Q research assistant backend and RAG backend.

   ```
     ...